 Figure 5: IFU telluric standard star (B-type star).
 One can note the three slices in each order of each arm.
 The telluric absorption lines are easily visible in the VIS and NIR arms.
-One can also note the the effect of the atmospheric dispersion (change of distance between the slices between blue and red orders in UVB/VIS arms).

 2.2.1.4 The Acquisition and Guiding Camera